List of applications

 Callback URL.
 Required by the OAuth 2.0 Protocol

 Provider.
 You have to choose who is going to be the provider of the application: yourself or one of the organizations in which you are owner.

 Although the rest of attributes are not mandatory, it is important to understand its functionality:

 Sign-out Callback URL.
 This is the URL to which Keyrock will redirect a user if a sign out is performed from a service.
-If is not configured it will be redirected to the domain indicated in URL parameter.
+If it is not configured, it will be redirected to the domain indicated in URL parameter.
 See more information under sign out oauth section

 Grant Type.
 You can select the different ways of obtaining an OAuth Access Token.
 Check Connecting to IdM with OAuth2.0.

 eIDAS Authentication.
-This attributes allows your service to authenticate users by their eID.
+This attribute allows your service to authenticate users by their eID.
 See more information in Connecting IdM to a eIDAS Node Section.

 Figure 7: KeyRock Register Application

 In the second step the application's logo will be loaded by selecting a valid file type.
 You have the option to re-frame the chosen image.